 The compact Mazda 3 doesn’t manage to offer the complete package that compact hatchback or sedan buyers are generally looking for.
 It doesn’t have ample amounts of cargo space (especially in sedan form), its interior isn’t exactly the best-in-class, and larger passengers might find the rear seat cramped.
 Those are certainly some of the reasons U.S. Mazda 3 sales had fallen from 95,567 units in 2016 to 75,018 models in 2017.
 However, the Mazda 3 still finds a way to draw attention to itself.
 It’s beautifully designed, offers good fuel economy and best-in-class handling.
 In fact, the Mazda 3 is more fun to drive than a number of sporty touted cars.
 In short, the Mazda 3 doesn’t care about the compact car dogma.
 It paves its own way by offering what it thinks is best and ultimately rewards the people who are willing to gamble on one.
 Plus, the 2019 Mazda 3 is getting mildly revised visuals and one major technological breakthrough under the hood.

-As mentioned above, the 2019 Mazda 3 will be the first Mazda model to feature the all-new SkyactiveX engine technology.
+As mentioned above, the upcoming Mazda 3 will be the first Mazda model to feature the all-new SkyactiveX engine technology although it’s not technically a new car within the Japanese automaker’s range.
 The revolutionary gasoline engine will provide a quick throttle response of gasoline engines, and combine it with diesel’s efficiency and high torque curve.
 The Japanese are predicting it’ll make close to 190 horsepower and 170 pound-feet of torque which is more than enough for a compact car of the Mazda 3’s caliber.
 Shoot, that’s just 15 hp or so shy of the Toyota 86, a self-proclaimed sports car.
 The biggest issue right now is how to muzzle the SkyactiveX’s noise, which will be considerable.
 Another issue might be the engine’s reliability.
 No matter how much time the Japanese spend testing it, the SkyactiveX will first have to pass real-world testing before getting the “green light” from the general public, and that might take some time.
 Whether it’s worthy of jumping on board with the all-new engine tech – you can be the judge.
-One thing is certain, though: the 2019 Mazda 3 will be a better car than the outgoing model regardless of the chosen powertrain.
+One thing is certain, though: the redesigned Mazda 3 will be a better car than the outgoing model regardless of the chosen powertrain.

 Can you remember when was the last time the Mazda Miata wasn’t considered a cool car?
 Me neither.
 The quintessential high-revving affordable 2-door sports car will have survived 30 years of production as of 2019, and rightfully so.
 It’s one of the most iconic, if not the most iconic vehicle in its class.
 The 2019 Mazda MX-5 Miata is carrying over visually and technologically unchanged.
 And why wouldn’t it?!
 The Miata benefits from a design language that’s evidently working wonders for the rest of the Mazda range.
 Available from just over $25,000, the affordable sports car also offers a contemporary cabin made out of quality materials, but fails to include any active electronic safety features as standard.
 Blind-spot monitors and rear cross-traffic alerts are offered on the mid-range Club trim which commands a price tag of at least $29,000, whereas lane-departure warning can only be obtained by going for the $30,000 Grand Touring trim.
 You can also forget about any meaningful trunk space, but who would want to haul cargo in one of the best sports cars ever created, anyway?

 The smallest of Mazda crossovers has received a mild facelift for MY 2019.
 The refreshed model sports a slightly revised grille and tail-lights outside as well as a new center console with more room for trinkets inside.
 It’s also received new front seats and an armrest between the rear ones.
 Very little has been changed overall, however.
 The subcompact crossover still looks astonishingly good and handles better than most of its opponents.
 The new models also pack a few advanced safety goodies from the get-go such as low-speed automatic emergency braking.
-More upscale models get a number of additional features like a lane-departure warning, adaptive cruise control, or full-speed automated emergency braking.
+More upscale models get a number of additional features like a lane-departure warning or a full-speed automated braking in case of emergency.
 The 2019 Mazda CX-3, however, still fails to offer cargo room worthy of its class.
 This shortcoming can be rectified somewhat by lowering the rear seats, which also fail to provide adequate space, by the way.

-The 2019 Mazda CX-3 is powered by a no-nonsense 2.0L 4-cylinder engine making 148 hp and 146 lb-ft of torque.
+The facelifted Mazda CX-3 is powered by a no-nonsense 2.0L 4-cylinder engine making 148 hp and 146 lb-ft of torque.
 Paired with an adequate 6-speed auto, every CX-3 can be ordered either with standard front or optional all-wheel drive.
 The front-wheel-drive models are rated at 29 mpg in the city and 34 mpg on the highway while choosing the $1,400 all-wheel-drive cuts 2 points from both figures.
 Available from just under $20,500, the Mazda CX-3 is definitely worthy of consideration despite one or two evident shortcomings.
+Even the range-topping Grand Touring models are available for a modest sub-$26,000 fee in a FWD form.
 This is, by no means, a cargo hauler (no subcompact vehicle is, after all), but it rides better than any other small car and features additional ground clearance.

 The beautiful Mazda CX-9 is at the top of our best family three-row crossover picks.
 Apart from being, arguably, the best-looking of the bunch, it also benefits from the Japanese automaker’s hallmark driving dynamics.
 Sadly, the Japanese have had to sacrifice some cargo and third-row room in order to achieve the best-in-class handling.
 If hauling a considerable amount of cargo and/or a full count of passengers are your priorities, you might be better served elsewhere.
 Otherwise, the 2019 Mazda CX-9 represents a perfect choice for $32,000, especially considering it includes a brake-based torque vectoring control system.
 Even better, the $35,000 mid-range Touring trim adds automated emergency braking and adaptive cruise control among other things.
 Finally, the CX-9 sports one of the best cabins in its class thanks to the extensive use of high-quality materials.

-The 2019 Mazda CX-9 packs a healthy 250-horsepower punch thanks to a turbocharged 2.5L 4-cylinder engine.
+The 2019 CX-9 packs a healthy 250-horsepower punch thanks to a turbocharged 2.5L 4-cylinder engine.
 The four-banger also delivers 310 pound-feet of twist which comes in handy when in need to tow something, and the CX-9 can make do with up to 3,500-pound heavy trailers.
 Sadly, the ratings only work when using premium fuel, whereas a regular fuel drops the output by 23 ponies.
-Like most Mazda cars, the CX-9 sports a 6-speed automatic transmission and can be ordered with both front and all-wheel drive.
+Like most Mazda cars, the CX-9 sports an automatic transmission with 6 gears and can be ordered with both front and all-wheel drive.
 The obvious lack of two-to-four forward gears robs the CX-9 of better fuel economy, but even 22/28 mpg with front-wheel drive and 20/26 mpg with all-wheel drive are respectable.
-Despite entering its fourth model year without significant design changes, the 2019 Mazda CX-9 is still one of the best-looking vehicles in the segment.
+Despite entering its fourth model year without significant design changes, the upcoming Mazda CX-9 for MY 2019 is still one of the best-looking vehicles in the segment.

 What’s Not In the New 2019 Mazda Lineup